thiennp/frontend-mastery-hub/levels/145/README.md

-# Level 145: Bundle Size Optimization
+# Level 145: Lazy Loading

 ## Overview
-This level focuses on bundle size optimization and provides comprehensive learning materials, examples, and projects.
+This level focuses on lazy loading and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of bundle size optimization
+- Understand the core concepts of lazy loading
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns